 About Me - Stacey Beckitt - Acupuncturist

-I felt drawn to train in acupuncture because the theory of Chinese Medicine was fascinating and it contributed to a big change in my philosophical view of life.
-In 2004 I began training and graduated from the London College of Traditional Acupuncture in 2008.
-I obtained BSc (Hons) LicAc enabling me to start my practice.
+Becoming a Chinese Medicine practitioner has been a privilege and it continues to inform both my practical and philosophical view of life.
+I studied for four years and graduated from the London College of Traditional Acupuncture in 2008.
+I obtained BSc (Hons) LicAc and have been running my own successful practice ever since.

-I have practised facial acupuncture and acupuncture for womens health in Harley St in London, in Hove and in Bristol.
-Now that I have children we are settled here in Bath and I love the nurseries, schools and all the opportunities the city offers them.
+I have practiced acupuncture in Harley St, London, Hove and Bristol.
+Since starting a family we moved to Bath and I love the community, schools and the opportunities the city offers them.

 I have written articles for local and national publications on a wide variety of topics including, women’s health, menopause, facial acupuncture, and arthritis.

 I am truly passionate about my work and am fully committed to helping my clients regain improved health and wellbeing.